Tourism in Memphis, Tennessee: Beale Street

 Blues fans can visit Beale Street, where a young B.B.
 King used to play his guitar.
 In his later years he occasionally still appeared there at the club bearing his name, which he partially owned.
 Street performers play live music, and bars and clubs feature live entertainment around the clock.

 Center for Southern Folklore

 The Center for Southern Folklore highlights southern artists and musicians through public performances and exhibitions.
-The Center's archival collections contain thousands of photographs, recordings, and films.
-The Memphis Music and Heritage Festival, held each Labor Day weekend, is hosted and organized by the Center.
+The center's archival collections contain thousands of photographs, recordings, and films.
+The Memphis Music and Heritage Festival, held each Labor Day weekend, is hosted and organized by the center.

 Gibson Guitar Factory

-The Gibson Guitar Factory & Showcase is a guitar manufacturing plant where visitors can learn how the famous Gibsons are meticulously crafted, and listen to live showcases of local and world-renowned talent.
+The Gibson Guitar Factory & Showcase is a guitar manufacturing plant where visitors can learn how the Gibsons are made.
 Famous Gibson musicians include B. B. King, Les Paul, Chuck Berry, Carl Perkins, and Scotty Moore.

 Live From Memphis

-Live From Memphis highlights local artists, musicians, and filmmakers through various public events and online, where you can always catch a large and varied collection of Memphis arts in all of its forms.
+Live From Memphis highlights local artists, musicians, and filmmakers through various public events and online.
 The Music Video Showcase, held each October in conjunction with the Indie Memphis Film Festival, is hosted an organized by Live From Memphis, as is the Li'l Film Fest, a quarterly themed-based festival.